Resusc and CPR

 * Can’t Talk: Stroke, Breathing problems;

-Altered Consciousness: drugs or psych
+Altered Consciousness: drugs or psych issues;

 * Don’t make sense : panic or psych issues, epilepsy, stroke, drugs